Sustainability expert Shannon Guihan on celebrating Earth Month during a global pandemic

 “So, during this Earth Month, I encourage everyone at home to learn about all these incredible partnerships and more at TreadRight.org.
 When the time comes to travel again, you’ll have the chance to visit and support many of our partners around the world, through the amazing itineraries offered by TTC’s brands.”

 How does a travel brand tackle the climate change crisis?
 We ask The Travel Corporation CEO Brett Tollman

 Making your travel matter

 “I’d like to end with our most important partnership: You, our travelers.
 In addition to the visits you will be able to make with TTC’s companies to see and support these projects, a portion of every dollar you spend with every TTC company funds this work.
-And, please read and sign on to our travel pledge – which upholds the simple, key tenets of TreadRight and TTC – to help protect and preserve our planet, our people and their communities, and the wildlife of our beautiful fragile planet.
+Our mission is to help protect and preserve our planet, our people and their communities, and the wildlife of our beautiful fragile planet.